-Meerkats are well known as animals that stand on their back legs and look around inquisitively.
-People have been asking me recently why this was, and although I knew the main reason, I was surprised to find some others that I didn’t know about.
+Meerkats are well-known as animals that stand on their back legs and look around inquisitively.
+People have been asking me recently why this was, and although I knew the main reason, I was surprised to find others I didn’t know about.

 Meerkats will stand on their back legs for a few reasons.
-Meerkats will use the increased height to survey their surroundings, calling out to other members of the group if any predators are close by.
-They also use this position to get extra heat and to defend their territories from other groups of meerkats.
+Meerkats will use the increased height to survey their surroundings, calling out to other group members if any predators are nearby.
+They also use this position to get extra heat and to defend their territories from different groups of meerkats.

-Here I go into more depth about this fascinating beahvior of meerkats and the reasons why they stand on their back legs.
+Here I go more in-depth about this fascinating behavior of meerkats and why they stand on their back legs.

 Why do Meerkats Stand up on Their Back Legs?

-Every single day in the morning, the clan heads out in search of food.
-Duties are distributed among the members of the family with often one or more babysitters being left behind to take care of the young pups.
+Every day in the morning, the clan heads out for food.
+Duties are distributed among the family members, with often one or more babysitters being left behind to take care of the young pups.

-One of the meerkats takes up the sentry role while the rest begin their extensive search for food.
+One of the meerkats takes up the sentry role while the rest begin their food search.
 It is usually one family member who is chosen to keep watch.
 However, sometimes, it can be two meerkats or more.

-The meerkat on sentry duty will find a high spot such as a termite mound or even a hill and stands on its hind legs to keep watch over the rest of the gang.
+The meerkat on sentry duty will find a high spot, such as a termite mound or even a hill, and stand on its hind legs to watch the rest of the gang.

 The meerkat who is on guard duty will stand on its hind legs.
-By being in this position, they will be at a better position to scan the surroundings for predators.
+They will be better positioned to scan the surroundings for predators by being in this position.
 The predators of a meerkat group can be both aerial and terrestrial.

 Being such small mammals, meerkats are susceptible to all kinds of predators.
 Due to being so small, the meerkat has to search for food quickly.
-By searching for prey quickly, they are spending much less time in the open and away from predators.
+By searching for prey quickly, they spend much less time in the open and away from predators.
 Meerkats will try to get back to their burrows very quickly.
-The burrows protect them from their natural predators.
+The shelters protect them from their natural predators.

 The aerial predators of a meerkat are large birds such as eagles and hawks.
-The meerkats also need to look out for predators on the ground.
-There are many terrestrial predators, including animals much larger than them such as jackals.
+The meerkats also need to look out for predators on the ground—many terrestrial predators, such as jackals, include animals that are much more significant than them.

-The meerkats know that having one or more meerkat standing guard means that they can concentrate on foraging for food.
+The meerkats know that having one or more meerkats standing guard means that they can concentrate on foraging for food.

-If the meerkat who is guarding the gang senses impending danger or a predator in the vicinity, the meerkat will warn the other members of the mob.
+If the meerkat guarding the gang senses impending danger or a predator in the vicinity, the meerkat will warn the other members of the mob.
 The meerkat on sentry duty will let out a sound to warn the other members.
-This sound is generally a loud bark or high pitched whistle.
+This sound is generally a loud bark or high-pitched whistle.

-Upon receiving the warning sound from the meerkat on guard duty, the other members of the gang will spontaneously run for cover.
+Upon receiving the meerkat’s warning sound on guard duty, the other gang members will spontaneously run for cover.
 When there are no predators around, the meerkat will let the rest of the foraging meerkats know.

-When everything is going well, the meerkat on watch duty makes a peeping sound.
+The meerkat on watch duty makes a peeping sound when everything is going well.

 There is another reason why meerkats stand up straight on their back legs.
 This reason is to warm up their bodies from the cold nights.
-Meerkats, being such small creatures need to keep their bodies warm and like to bask in the sun.
+Being such small creatures, Meerkats need to keep their bodies warm and like to bask in the sun.

-The warmth of the sun reaches a greater part of their bodies when they are standing up.
-The area of skin under a meerkats belly does not have much fur or hair and can get quite cold.
+The sun’s warmth reaches a more significant part of their bodies when standing up.
+The skin area under a meerkat’s belly does not have much fur or hair and can get cold.
 This area under their belly is a black patch of skin.

-In the morning, meerkats stand up on their hind legs to expose this area of skin to the warmth of the sun.
+In the morning, meerkats stand up on their hind legs to expose this skin area to the sun’s warmth.
 This is their typical way of warming up after a long, cold night in their burrows.

 Defending Their Territories